AppWerft/Ti.VRView/README.md

 # Ti.VRView

 It is a Titanium module for realizing of a VRPanoramaView and VRVideoView.
-Currently only the android version auf PanoramaView is realized.
+Currently only the android version auf PanoramaView and VideoView are realized.

 ## Equirectangular projections